guiper-twilio/flex-insights-utils/README.md

 If anything is not working open an issue with details, or feel free to create a PR.

-Looking for an owner with more than me.
+Looking for an owner with more time than me.

 # Installation
 Steps to be double checked